- Publications and resources

 - Part 119 – Air operator certification – commercial air transport

-- Part 121 - Commercial air transport operations - aeroplanes
+- Part 121 - Australian air transport operations - larger aeroplanes

 - Part 133 - Australian air transport operations - rotorcraft

-- Part 135 - Australian air transport operations - smaller aeroplane
+- Part 135 - Australian air transport operations - smaller aeroplanes

 - Part 138 - Aerial work operations